Megus/defold-router/README.md

 router.push(router_id, scene_name, input)
 ```

 Pushes the new scene to the stack and passes the input to it.
-The current scene will be unloaded to save memory but you can pass its state so Router can save it.
+The current scene will be unloaded to save memory, but you can pass its state so Router can save it.
 When the pushed scene is closed, the current scene will be loaded again and receive the output of the pushed scene.

 Parameters ```input``` and ```state``` are optional.